SmartTokenLabs/token-negotiator/README.md

 # `token-negotiator`

-Token Negotiator provides the gateway for web applications to connect with user tokens.

-Enabling developers to create bespoke tokenised web experiences from both on and off chain sources.
+The Token Negotiator provides the client gateway for web applications to connect user digital tokens from on or off chain sources, enabling developers to create bespoke tokenised web experiences.

 ## Usage